themyth92/angular2-lightbox/README.md

 # Angular2 Lightbox
 A [lighbox2](https://github.com/lokesh/lightbox2) implementation port to use with Angular2 without the need for jQuery

-This module works with angular 2.x [demo](http://themyth92.com/project/angular2-lightbox/)
+This module works with angular 2.x and 4.x [demo](http://themyth92.com/project/angular2-lightbox/)

 ## Installation